 Which means that as a small business owner you’ll have to give presentations about your work.
 Awesome, brilliant, and intriguing presentations of your work.

 Whether you’re presenting a proposal to prospective clients, presenting the results of your work at a professional conference, or presenting before a panel of potential investors, your goal remains the same: to inspire your audience.
-Inspire trust in them regarding your work that will lead to action you can transform into income for your business.
+Inspire trust in them regarding your work that'll lead to action you can transform into income for your business.

 What makes for an inspirational presentation versus one that puts everyone to sleep?